Should I Tell you about Rick Riordan, The writer of all Percy Jackson Books? The greatest writer of all time (says me)?

 3. The Titan’s Curse – How Good is the Third Book?

-Okay, so we are already at the heart of Percy Jackson and the Olympians series in order – the book where it gets dark and adventurous.
+Okay, so we are already at the heart of Percy Jackson and the Olympians books in order – the book where it gets dark and adventurous.

 The first two books were more of an introductory book, introducing us to the world of demigods, to the mists and monsters.
 Still, this one is a straight-up character-building, plot-twisting part of the series.
 In a nutshell – let the fun begin.

-The whole Percy Jackson series has this quest-completing pattern, and this one’s no different.
+The Percy Jackson books in order have this quest-completing pattern, and this one’s no different.
 Things might get boring, as we have already seen all of those in the first two books, but the whole book is just the opposite of that.

 Spoiler alert: My favorite character of all time, Nico D’Angelo, is finally here.